Autumn 2025: Everest NF Ski Descent, Everest Legend Death and More

 Dhaulagiri – 33+ Summits

-More summits were reported after the initial 25 (11 clients, 14 support climbers).
-Spainard Jorge Egocheaga, Chinese Ping Lu, French climber Catherine Bury with Nurbu Sherpa, Taraman Tamang, and Pemba Tasi Sherpa.
-Also Pavlo Sydorenko summited with Ashok Lama.
+After the initial 25 summits (11 clients, 14 support climbers), more summits were reported: Spanish Jorge Egocheaga, Chinese climber Ping Lu, French climber Catherine Bury with Nurbu Sherpa, Taraman Tamang, and Pemba Tasi Sherpa.
+Pavlo Sydorenko summited with Ashok Lama.

 Ama Dablam – Climbing

-There is also activity on the popular pointy peak, Ama Dablam at 6812 meters.
-The ropes reached the summit on October 12, 2025 with commercial summits immediately following.
-I expect similar number as last year when 578 people summited (321 clients, 257 support climbers) for a 57% summit rate.
+There is also activity on the popular pointy peak, Ama Dablam, at 6812 meters.
+The ropes reached the summit on October 12, 2025, with commercial summits immediately following.
+I expect a similar number to last year, when 578 people summited (321 clients, 257 support climbers) for a 57% summit rate.

 Shishapangma – Closed

-There are no climbers scheduled to climb the only 8000er entirely within Tibet this autumn.
+No climbers are scheduled to climb the only 8000er entirely within Tibet this autumn.

 Next Up

-The climbing activty moves to Puncak Jaya or Carstensz Pyramid on the island of New Guinea, with an elevation of 4,884 m (16,024 ft).
-Madison Mountianeering is there with Art Muir, who is the oldest American to summit Mount Everest, at age 75 on May 23, 2021.
-Carstensz will be the last of his Seven Summtis.
-By the way, Norwegian clmbing legend, Kristin Harlia, is part of the Madison team.
+The climbing activity moves to Puncak Jaya or Carstensz Pyramid on the island of New Guinea, with an elevation of 4,884 m (16,024 ft).
+Madison Mountaineering is there with Art Muir, who is the oldest American to summit Mount Everest, at age 75, on May 23, 2021.
+Carstensz will be the last of his Seven Summits.
+By the way, Norwegian climbing legend Kristin Harlia is part of the Madison team.
 Kristin is known for climbing all fourteen 8000ers in 92 days in 2023.

-Also on the climbing agenda is Kilimanjaro, Antartica’s Vinson Massif and around the New Years, Argentina’s Aconcagua.
+Also on the climbing agenda are Kilimanjaro, Antarctica’s Vinson Massif and, around New Year’s, Argentina’s Aconcagua.

 Safe climbing to all.